 Considering the limited knowledge on these effects of seismic noise, a precautionary approach should be applied by exercising caution in spawning and juvenile areas for fish or invertebrates when conducting seismic surveys, in particular, those that occur in the water column.
 Long-term effects on larvae and eggs have been observed at close range only, however larvae and eggs for some species are found in the water column where seismic surveying occurs (e.g., redfish, American plaice, Atlantic cod (upper water column) (refer to Table 3.8) and potentially others.
 In addition to effects on larvae and eggs, seismic surveys may displace adult fish from their spawning grounds (Worcester 2006, cited in DFO 2011a).
-The Haddock Box and Middle Bank are well-known nursery/spawning areas for haddock and cod, respectively as well as other species and may be affected by seismic activity during important life cycle stages for these species.
-Emerald Bank, Western Bank, and Sable Bank (EBSAs 20-22) may also be vulnerable to seismic activities due to the presence of several juvenile fish species however less is known about the importance of this area as a nursery ground.
-In particular juvenile haddock can be found around the shoals of Sable Island.
+The Haddock Box is a well-known nursery/spawning areas for haddock and cod, respectively as well as other species and may be affected by seismic activity during important life cycle stages for these species.
+Emerald Bank, Western Bank, and Sable Bank (EBSA 21) may also be vulnerable to seismic activities due to the presence of several juvenile fish species however less is known about the importance of this area as a nursery ground.